 Publication of research articles by JIS depends primarily on their scientific quality and contribution as judged by our external expert editors and peer reviewers.
 The review process will also assess whether the writing is comprehensible and whether the work represents a valuable contribution to the field.

-Submitted manuscripts are generally reviewed by two or three experts.
-Reviewers evaluate whether the manuscript helps the scientific community to advance on its capacity to deal with a clear and relevant research problem, whether the manuscript is scientifically sound and coherent, whether it duplicates already published work, and whether the manuscript is sufficiently clear for publication.
+Submitted manuscripts are generally reviewed by three independent experts.
+Reviewers evaluate whether the manuscript helps the scientific community advance its capacity to deal with a clear and relevant research problem, whether the manuscript is scientifically sound and coherent, whether it duplicates already published work, and whether the manuscript is sufficiently clear for publication.
 Reviewers will also be asked to indicate how interesting and significant the research is.
 Editors will reach a decision based on these reports, and, where necessary, they will consult with members of the Editorial Board.

 Authors must present a cover letter stating the research problem the paper is approaching and the main contribution it is offering to advance our capacity to understand, solve, or deal with the problem.